ellemand/Comment-Project/README.md

-This program creates comments which mimics real OES teacher comments for students.
+This program creates comments which mimics real comments written by OES teachers for students.